motebus/ultrabook/Ultranet Apps/fBuilder/Twin guide.md

 * Keep watching the Telegram clocking group to see whether your twin works at the four times even after you've logged out of fbuilder/shutdown your pc.

-* Always Remeber to logout fbuidler
+* Always Remeber to logout fbuidler!!!

 # Congrats.
 You have finished the Guide.